-How, when and where to watch August's Perseid meteor show
+How, when and where to watch August's Perseid meteor shower

 As summer comes to a close, astronomy fans have one last hurrah to look forward to: the Perseid meteor shower.

 Each August, the Swift-Tuttle comet puts on a vivid show for onlookers as its orbit crosses Earth’s path, leaving behind debris that streaks across the sky.